Dobbs Ferry, New York

 Dobbs Ferry is a village in Westchester County, New York, United States.
-The population was 10,875 according to the 2010 United States Census.
+The population was 10,875 according to the 2010 United States census.
 In 2021, its population rose to an estimated 11,456.
 The village of Dobbs Ferry is located in, and is a part of, the town of Greenburgh.
-The village ZIP code is 10522.
+The village ZIP Code is 10522.
 Most of the village falls within the boundaries of the Dobbs Ferry Union Free School District.

 Dobbs Ferry was ranked seventh in the list of the top 10 places to live in New York State for 2014, according to the national online real estate brokerage Movoto.
 Dobbs Ferry is also the first village in New York State certified as a Climate Smart Community and was granted in 2014 the highest level given out in the state.

 History

-Multiple groups of native peoples lived in what is now known as Dobbs Ferry since at least 4500BC.
-The most recent tribe who claimed territory of the area are the Wecquaesgeek, maintaining villages up until the 1600's.
+Multiple groups of Native Americans lived around what is now known as Dobbs Ferry since at least 4500 BC.
+The most recent tribe who claimed territory of the area are the Wecquaesgeek, maintaining villages until the 1600s.
 Numerous artifacts from the tribe continue to be found along Wicker's Creek in oyster middens.